 The initial public offering price of our Class A common shares will be substantially higher than the pro forma net tangible book value per share of the outstanding Class A common shares immediately after the offering.
-Based on an assumed initial public offering price of \$22.00 per share (the midpoint of the price range set forth on the cover of this prospectus) and our net tangible book value as of June 30, 2018 if you purchase our Class A common shares in this offering you will pay more for your shares than the amounts paid by our existing shareholders for their shares and you will suffer immediate dilution of approximately \$18.36 per share in pro forma net tangible book value.
-In addition, purchasers of Class A common shares in this offering will have contributed approximately 76.4% of the aggregate price paid by all purchasers of our Class A common shares but will own only approximately 17.3% of our Class A common shares outstanding after this offering.
+Based on an assumed initial public offering price of \$ per share (the midpoint of the range set forth on the cover of this prospectus) and our net tangible book value as of , if you purchase our Class A common shares in this offering you will pay more for your shares than the amounts paid by our existing shareholders for their shares and you will suffer immediate dilution of approximately \$ per share in pro forma net tangible book value.
+In addition, purchasers of Class A common shares in this offering will have contributed approximately \$ of the aggregate price paid by all purchasers of our Class A common shares but will own only approximately \$ of our Class A common shares outstanding after this offering.
 As a result of this dilution, investors purchasing Class A common shares in this offering may receive significantly less than the full purchase price that they paid for the shares purchased in this offering in the event of a liquidation.
 See "Dilution."